 Under White, Duke has continued its focus on outreach to the local community.
-Modeling the NCAA CHAMPS/Life Skills program's commitment to service, learning projects and outreach, close to 500 Duke student-athletes across the department participated in a combined effort of more than 2,000 community service hours (an increase of nearly 600 hours based on activities and events coordinated through and reported to Student-Athlete Development during the 2010-11 year).
+Modeling the NCAA CHAMPS/Life Skills program's commitment to service, learning projects and outreach, approximately 500 Duke student-athletes across all sports participated in a combined effort of more than 2,000 community service hours.
 White's commitment to the overall mission of the university remains clear.
 In May 2011, Duke Athletics announced that a portion of ticket sales from Blue Devil regular season home sporting events will be directed to the Duke University Libraries.
 Per White's vision, the Duke Athletics Library Fund will generate significant unrestricted revenue for the Duke University Libraries to support teaching and research across the institution.

-In 2010-11, nine facility projects were completed, impacting most of Duke's 26 varsity sports.
-By August 2011, the new Duke Multi-Purpose Fieldhouse, an 80,000 square-foot facility that will house a 120-yard playing surface for the school's football program and other on-campus recreational activities, will be completed.
+In 2011-12, several facility projects were completed, impacting many of Duke's 26 varsity sports.
+The Pascal Fieldhouse, an 80,000 square-foot multi-purpose facility that houses a 120-yard playing surface for the football program and other on-campus recreational activities, was completed and dedicated.
+The reconstruction of Williams Field, home to the Duke field hockey team, was also completed, as were minor renovations to the golf course.
+Major upgrades of soccer practice fields also began in 2012.